hyoo-ru/mam_mol/progress/readme.md

 ## Properties

-**`indWidthStyle : string`**

-Property `portion` is a currently displayed portion in percent.
-Can be from 0 till 1 it means that progress indicator will be from 0 till 100 accordingly.
+Property `portioner` is a currently displayed portion in percent.
+Can be from 0 till 1 and it would be meant portion of filling `$mol_progress` indicator.